Ah, summer. The days are long. The weather is warm. Beaches and parks are open. Who wants to work?

 The answer, of course, is nobody.
 Every year, as the calendar pushes past Memorial Day, the soft summer breeze seems to carry away everyone’s productive instinct.
 Something deep in our brains tells us we should abandon work for a hammock and a drink with a small umbrella in it.

 All this is understandable.
-Unfortunately, the market won’t wait three months for us to goof off.
-Somehow, we all need to push through the malaise and keep business humming.
+Unfortunately, our businesses can’t wait three months for us to goof off.
+Somehow, we need to push through and keep business humming.

 Here are some tips to keep things rolling during the scatterbrained months of summer: